gidven/saxo-openapi-guide/docs/basics/core-business-concepts/client-user-account.md

 - owns one or more accounts (possibly with differing configuration) that operations can be applied to, and
 - (optionally) owns underlying clients that it has control over, enabling hierarchical structures.

-The most straightforward case is that of a direct client of Saxo Bank (blue), which is a single client entity owned by Saxo (also blue) with one authorized user (orange), which has full access to the sole account (green) that this client owns:
+The most straightforward case is that of a direct client, which is a single client entity owned by Saxo[^1] (both are blue in the diagram below) with one authorized user (orange), which has full access to the sole account (green) that this client owns:

+[^1]: Every client is, through multitude hierarchies, eventually always owned by a Saxo entity, either the head office or a local subsidiary.

 ```mermaid
 graph LR